November 15: Today in Royal History

 Full name: Maria Anna Carolina Josepha Vincentia Xaveria Nepomucena Franziska de Paula Franziska de Chantal Johanna Antonia Elisabeth Cunigunde Gertrud Leopoldina

 In 1817, Maria Anna married the future Leopoldo II, Grand Duke of Tuscany.
-The couple had three daughters. .
-As Grand Duchess of Tuscany, Maria Anna, along with her husband, was the founding patron of L’Istituto Statale della Ss.
+The couple had three daughters.
+Maria Anna and her husband were the founding patrons of L’Istituto Statale della Ss.
 Annunziata, the first female boarding school in Florence to educate aristocratic and noble young ladies.
 The school is still in existence.
 Maria Anna’s inability to produce a male heir caused depression which coupled with her chronic ill health, made her developing tuberculosis more severe.
 On March 24, 1832, 32-year-old Maria Anna died.

 Unofficial Royalty: Maria Anna of Saxony, Grand Duchess of Tuscany